Purpose

 Inclusion Criteria

-• Meets DSM 5 criteria for major depressive disorder (MDD) with a depressive episode of ≥ 60 days duration. - Montgomery-Asberg Depression Rating Scale (MADRS) score ≥ 28 at screening - English or Spanish speaking (able to provide informed consent and complete questionnaires in one of these languages) - Able and willing to adhere to trial requirements, including attending all trial visits, preparatory and follow-up sessions, and completing all trial evaluations.
+• Individuals who currently meet study criteria for depression or individuals who do not currently meet criteria for depression - English or Spanish speaking (able to provide informed consent and complete questionnaires in one of these languages) - Able and willing to adhere to trial requirements, including attending all trial visits, preparatory and follow-up sessions, and completing all trial evaluations.

 Exclusion Criteria